-Conduct standards operate as another prong of the definition of "coordinated communication."
-11 CFR 109.21(d)(1) through (6).
-The "material involvement" conduct standard is satisfied if, among other things, the Federal candidate, the candidate's authorized committee, or one of their agents is "materially involved" in a decision regarding the content of the communication.
+- authorized committee, or one of their agents is "materially involved" in a decision - 2 regarding the content of the communication.
 11 CFR 109.21(d)(2)(i).
-You stated in your request that "[a]gents of the President will review the final script in advance of the President's appearance in the advertisements for legal compliance, factual accuracy, quality, consistency with the President's position and any content that distracts from or distorts the 'endorsement' message that the President wishes to convey."
-This involvement by the President's agents, whenever it occurs, would constitute material involvement for purposes of the conduct standard.
-As stated in the Explanation and Justification, a candidate is "materially involved in decisions' if the candidate . . . or agent conveys approval or disapproval of the other person's plans."
-Coordinated Expenditures, 68 Fed.
+You stated in your - 3 request that "[a]gents of the President will review the final script in advance of the - 4 President's appearance in the advertisements for legal compliance, factual accuracy, - 5 quality, consistency with the President's position and any content that distracts from or - 6 distorts the 'endorsement' message that the President wishes to convey."
+This - 7 involvement by the President's agents, whenever it occurs, would constitute material - 8 involvement for purposes of the conduct standard.
+As stated in the Explanation and - 9 Justification, a candidate is "materially involved in decisions' if the candidate . . . or - 10 agent conveys approval or disapproval of the other person's plans."
+Coordinated - 11 Expenditures, 68 Fed.
 Reg. at 434.

-Consistent with this conclusion, the Commission recently determined that the appearance of a United States Senator in an advertisement endorsing a candidate for mayor of a city in his State showed sufficient involvement by the Senator to satisfy the "materially involved" conduct standard.
+Moreover, each of the advertisements described in - 12 your request includes at least some video of President Bush with Ms. Kerr.
+You advised - 13 us by telephone that such video was produced by the Kerr Committee expressly for its - 14 advertisements.
+Under such circumstances, the President's participation in the production - 15 of the advertisements would also constitute material involvement. - 16 Consistent with this conclusion, the Commission recently determined that the - 17 appearance of a United States Senator in an advertisement endorsing a candidate for - 18 mayor of a city in his State showed sufficient involvement by the Senator to satisfy the - 19 "materially involved" conduct standard.
 Advisory Opinion 2003-25.
-The Commission stated:
+The Commission - 20 stated: